ThePalaceProject/circulation/docker/README.md

 - `auto` : Either initializes or migrates the database, depending on if it is new or not.
 This is the default value.
 - `ignore` : Does nothing.
 - `init` : Initializes the app against a brand new database.
-If you are running a circulation manager for the first time ever, use this value to set up an Elasticsearch alias and account for the database schema for future migrations.
+If you are running a circulation manager for the first time ever, use this value to set up an Opensearch alias and account for the database schema for future migrations.
 - `migrate` : Migrates an existing database against a new release.
 Use this value when switching from one stable version to another.